TheSoftwareDesignLab/OPIA-mobile-app/README.md

 ### Prerequisites

 <p align="justify">
 Mobile Application -> Opia requires Android 6 or higher.
 We use Android Studio in order to install Opia on real devices or emulators.
+Find the source code in <a href="https://github.com/TheSoftwareDesignLab/OPIA-mobile-app"> Opia Mobile App </a>
 </p>

 <p align="justify">